ken1901/gpt4all/gpt4all-bindings/typescript/README.md

     * why your model may be spewing bull 💩
         - The downloaded model is broken (just reinstall or download from official site)
         - Thats it so far
-    *  Couldn't find a script name "node-gyp" in the top-level
-        - Ensure node-gyp is installed globally.
-        - yarn add -T node-gyp
 ### Roadmap

 This package is in active development, and breaking changes may happen until the api stabilizes.
 Here's what's the todo list: